CGNS/cgns.github.io/source/standard/SIDS/misc.rst

 .. note::

   #.
 All data structures contained in :sidskey:`Family_t` are optional.
   #.
-Default names for the :sidsref:`Descriptor_t`, :sidskey:`GeometryReference_t`, and :sidskey:`UserDefinedData_t` lists are as shown; users may choose other legitimate names.
+Default names for the :sidsref:`Descriptor_t`, :sidskey:`GeometryReference_t`, :sidsref:`ElementInterpolation_t`, :sidsref:`SolutionInterpolation_t`, and :sidskey:`UserDefinedData_t` lists are as shown; users may choose other legitimate names.
 Legitimate names must be unique at this level and must not include the names :sidskey:`FamilyBC`, :sidskey:`Ordinal`, or :sidskey:`RotatingCoordinates`.
   #.
 The CAD referencing data are written in the :sidskey:`GeometryReference_t` data structures.
 They identify the CAD systems and databases where the geometric definition of the family is stored.
   #.
 The boundary condition type pertaining to a family is contained in the data structure :sidskey:`FamilyBC_t`.
 If this boundary condition type is to be used, the :sidskey:`BCType` specified under :sidskey:`BC_t` must be FamilySpecified.
   #.
 For the purpose of defining zone properties, families are extended to a volume of cells.
 In such case, the :sidskey:`GeometryReference_t` structures are not used.
   #.
 The mesh is linked to the family by attributing a family name to a BC patch or a zone in the data structure :sidskey:`BC_t` or :sidskey:`Zone_t`, respectively.
   #.
+High-order interpolation data for elements and solutions are specified using :sidskey:`ElementInterpolation_t` and :sidskey:`SolutionInterpolation_t` structures, respectively.
+See :ref:`High-Order Interpolation <HighOrderInterpolation>` for details.
+  #.
 A hierarchy of families is possible through the list of :sidskey:`FamilyName_t` nodes.
 These nodes contain both a user defined node name and a family name.
 The node name :sidskey:`FamilyParent` may be used to specify the family name for the parent of the current :sidskey:`Family_t` node.
   #. :sidskey:`Ordinal` is defined in the SIDS as a user-defined integer with no restrictions on the values that it can contain.
 It may be used here to attribute a number to the family.
   #.
 A :sidskey:`Family_t` tree structure can be specified using the list of :sidskey:`Family_t` children nodes.
-Into each of these children nodes the note #7 can be used to have a back tracking of the node parent.
+Into each of these children nodes the note #8 can be used to have a back tracking of the node parent.

 Rotation of the CFD family may be defined using the :sidskey:`RotatingCoordinates_t` data structure.